 Bosque Farms real estate is some of the most expensive in New Mexico, although Bosque Farms house values don't compare to the most expensive real estate in the U.S.

-Bosque Farms is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Bosque Farms is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Bosque Farms who work in office and administrative support (19.03%), management occupations (13.89%), and sales jobs (10.10%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bosque Farms is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Bosque Farms is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Bosque Farms who work in office and administrative support (17.76%), sales jobs (11.15%), and management occupations (9.91%).

 Also of interest is that Bosque Farms has more people living here who work in computers and math than 95% of the places in the US.

-Bosque Farms is a very ethnically-diverse village.
+Bosque Farms is an extremely ethnically-diverse village.
 The people who call Bosque Farms home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bosque Farms residents report their race to be White, followed by Native American.
 Bosque Farms also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.30% of the village’s residents.
-Important ancestries of people in Bosque Farms include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 42.34% of the village’s residents.
+Important ancestries of people in Bosque Farms include Irish, English, Italian, and Scottish.